NUKnightLab/juxtapose/README.md

 * [Security Information](#security-information)

 ### Installation
-The easiest way to create a Juxtapose slider is to go to to [https://juxtapose.knightlab.com][1] and use the tool to generate an embedable code snippet that you can use on any website.
-There are a number of other ways to install Juxtapose on your website.
+The easiest way to create a Juxtapose slider is to go to the [Juxtapose embed generator] on JuxtaposeJS homepage and then use it to generate an embeddable code snippet that you can add to any website.
+This tool is easy to use and requires no coding knowledge whatsoever.

+There also are a number of other ways to install Juxtapose on your website:

 **CDN** — Juxtapose is available on the Knight Lab CDN.
 Just add this code to the `<head>` of your HTML page:
 ```html